youwen5/web/routes/math/+three-isomorphism-theorems.typ

   #proof[
-    Again we#(apostrophe)re going to try to define a linear map that lets us apply the #smallcaps[first isomorphism theorem].
+    Again we#(apostrophe)re going to try to define a linear map that lets us apply the first isomorphism theorem.
 No tricks this time, so we#(apostrophe)ll attempt to directly construct a linear map $tau$ and show it is well defined.